huland/logseq-notes/pages/Robert C. Martin - Clean Architecture A Craftsman's Guide to Software Structure and Design.md

 			- Closed arrowheads are *implements* or *inheritance* relationships
 		- Notice:
 			- All the dependencies are source code dependencies.
 			- An arrow pointing from class A to class B means that the source code of class A mentions the name of class B, but class B mentions nothing about class A.
-		-
+			- `FinancialDataMapper` knows about `FinancialDataGateway` -
 - Your Highlight on Location 1243-1243 | Added on Tuesday, August 8, 2023 1:16:44 PM